MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 Getting Started with MicroEJ SDK 6 on i.MX RT595 EVK
 ====================================================

-During this Getting Started, you will learn to run an application in the Virtual Device and on the Device using the MicroEJ SDK 6.
+During this Getting Started, you will learn to run an application on the Virtual Device and on the Device using the MicroEJ SDK 6.

 Requirements
 ------------